redis/redis-doc/topics/notifications.md

 Keyspace notifications allow clients to subscribe to Pub/Sub channels in order to receive events affecting the Redis data set in some way.

-Examples of the events that are possible to receive are the following:
+Examples of events that can be received are:

 * All the commands affecting a given key.
 * All the keys receiving an LPUSH operation.